-When's the best time to buy holiday plane tickets?
+How to get the best price on a holiday plane ticket

 Robert Alexander/Archive Photos/Getty Images

-"The bargain bin only has middle seats far from your traveling companions and 5 a.m. or red-eye flights," Hobica wrote in an email.

-"I recommend that people keep on looking several times a day every day of the week and pounce when a price seems reasonable," he said.
+The airport you use can make a difference on how much you spend.

-Always look into alternate airports -- remember, the New York area has five airports and Houston has two -- and check Southwest.com in addition to Kayak or other search engines, he says.
+Always look into alternate airports -- the New York area has five airports and Houston has two -- and check Southwest.com in addition to Kayak or other search engines, Airfarewatchdog's George Hobica says.

-On some supercompetitive routes (think Chicago-New York), Hobica says, there will always be "a few scattered seats and flight times that will go on sale."
+On some supercompetitive routes (think Chicago-New York), there will always be "a few scattered seats and flight times that will go on sale," he says.

 Don't forget to count the fees